faweigend/pypermod/README.md

 ### Usage

-Please see the scripts in the `example_scripts` folder of our [GitHub_repository](https://github.com/faweigend/pypermod) for example applications on how to use the package.
-Three types of example scripts are available:
+Please see the scripts in the `example_scripts` folder of our [GitHub_repository](https://github.com/faweigend/pypermod) for example applications on how to use the package and the data sets it comes with.

-#### Compare to Data

-Scripts that have a name that starts with `compare` recreate comparison plots of the [manuscript](https://arxiv.org/abs/2108.04510).
-You may use them to investigate the data we extracted from other studies or to see examples for how to use `pypermod` agents to predict recovery ratios.

-#### Fitting Tau

-Scripts that have a name that starts with `fitting` recreate the fitting process of time constants for W'bal-weig and Chidnok comparisons in our [manuscript](https://arxiv.org/abs/2108.04510).
-You may use them to further investigate our approaches to derive these time constants and how fitted models perform.

-#### Simulate

-Scripts that have a name that starts with `simulate` use one or several models to simulate energy dynamics of an athlete during exercise.
-Use these scripts as examples for how to use `pypermod` for predictions.